denilsonsa/imagespace/README.md

 compile and run again.
 However, he has no intention to keep developing this code.
 If anyone else wants to adopt this project, go ahead!

+## Future work

+Do you want to contribute to this project?
+Here's some work that needs to be done:

+* [ ] Resolve the deprecated use of [QLabel::pixmap()](https://doc.qt.io/qt-5/qlabel-obsolete.html#pixmap).
+* [ ] Resolve the compiler warnings (about unused parameters).
+* [ ] Port from Qt5 to Qt6.

+Please also consider adopting this project.

 ## Related links

 * <https://imagespace.sourceforge.net/> - Original homepage (old, not updated since 2006).